Indira & Blaine

 She also co-produced and starred in the short films TRUE GRIT(S), an official selection of the Cannes Film Festival, and THE BOOTS.
 Indira was a Staff Writer on the hit CBS legal drama, BULL, and the FOX seminal drama, EMPIRE.
 She’s currently a writer on NCIS: LA on CBS.

 Blaine grew up in Philadelphia, PA.
 After graduating from Penn State, he visited a "psychic who told him, "whatever, you do - DO NOT move to California.
 Everything will get on your nerves."
-Six months later, while visiting Los Angeles, he was offered a job as an HIV/AIDS Treatment Advocate during the apex of the pandemic.
-He accepted the job, and he proved her prediction right.
+Six months later, while visiting Los Angeles, he was offered a job as L.A.
+County's first HIV/AIDS Treatment Advocate during the apex of the pandemic.
+He accepted the job, and he proved the psychic's prediction right.

 However, this un-nerving introduced him to therapy and then an M.A. degree in psychology from Antioch University, and he infuses his work with that knowledge.
-The move to California also led him to his friend and co-host, Indira Wilson.
+The move to California also led him to his friend and co-host, Indira Wilson, who proved to be an elixir for his nerves.